-With the 2014 free agency signing period quickly approaching, we are taking a look back at the Pittsburgh Steelers free agent signings dating back to 2000, when Kevin Colbert became the general manager.
+With the scouting combine up next and the 2014 free agency signing period to follow, we are busy taking a look back at the Pittsburgh Steelers free agent signings dating back to 2000, when Kevin Colbert became the general manager.

-During the 2003 offseason, the Steelers only signed two free agents from other teams and below is a quick recap of those signings.
-The salary cap for the 2003 season was $75.007 million.
+During the 2004 offseason, the Steelers signed four free agents from other teams and below is a quick recap of those signings.
+The salary cap for the 2004 season was $80.582 million.

 Previous Articles In This Series